luqmanbarry/external-secrets-operator-guide/README.md

 ### 2. Place secrets data into the buckets following the `{"key": "value"}` pair format.

-> **IMPORTANT**: For multi-line strings such as certificates, properties and config files, ensure secrets values are `Base64` encoded to retain formatting.
+> **IMPORTANT**: For multi-line strings such as certificates, application properties and config files, ensure secrets values are `Base64` encoded to retain formatting.
 AWS Secrets Manager does not support space and newline based formatting.

 For example to encode/decode a plaintext file, execute this command: